o-brishti/Fraunhofer-Diffraction-and-Fourier-Optics/README.md

-# Applying Fourier Transforms to Diffraction Patterns
+# Fraunhofer Diffraction with Fourier Transforms

 This project deals with the Applications of Fourier Transforms in different diffraction patterns.
 By simulating different aperture shapes (single slit, double slit, multi-slit, circular and other arbitrary shapes), we visualize how light interacts with obstacles, producing characteristic diffraction patterns.